DarthKrayt333/HMSTH_Texture_Packs/HMSTH_Texture_Packs/PLAYER/COOL_BOY_3D_MODS_01/README.txt

 Done!
 Your custom head is in the game.

+NOTE: Be sure to replace all files and folders from Boy_MOD_v3_2, Boy_MOD_v4, Boy_MOD_v5.

+Because some batches like batch_0082.obj from model_05 folder which is Boy's Tools Items Folder, for Example I've modified, for Taller Boy Mod,

+Like with the commands for Example: -boymodv4 BOY_00000.rdtb - so the Hoe Tool Item which is batch_0082, doesn't stop in the mid air but hits the ground when you use it in game.

+Also Modded the Eyes, and Mouth batches, which are in model_03 folder (Eyes), and model_04 folder (Mouth),

+So if you using my Boy Mods, be sure to replace all files, to not have bugs or issues.

 ⚠️ Important Limits — Watch Out!

 When making your custom head mesh in Blender,